-K2 teamed with Thermic to create the heated Recon 120 Heat, the Anthem 100 MV Heat, BFC 100 Heat and BFC W 90 Heat.
+K2 teamed with Thermic to create the heated Recon 120 Heat, the Anthem 105 Heat, BFC 100 Heat and BFC W 95 Heat.
 For folks with chronically cold feet, having the heat option integrated into the boot design improves ease of operation and eliminates the pain of installation.

 The Mindbenders are the extension of the Recon concept into the white-hot backcountry genre.
 The Powerlite chassis assures that the Mindbenders will be as light as chiffon, with a hike mode that delivers 50 degrees range of motion for climbing.
-All the MB’s – 3 for men, 2 for women – come with Gripwalk soles pre-installed.
-The Mindbender 130 and 120 use a low-volume last (98mm), while the MB 100 uses a generous, medium (100mm) last.
+All the MB’s – 4 for men, 3 for women – come with Gripwalk soles pre-installed.
+The Mindbender 130 and new Mindbender Team come in a 98mm last, the 120 is available in either 98mm or 100mm last width, and the MB 100 uses a generous, 100mm last.

-Last season K2 introduced two new standard-bearers for the brand, the Recon Pro for men and Anthem Pro for women.
+Two years ago, K2 introduced two new standard-bearers for the brand, the Recon Pro for men and Anthem Pro for women.
 The Recon Pro boasts a burly 140 flex index, and while one can argue whether the Recon Pro is a “true” race boot, it’s definitely a cut above the rest of the Recon clan.
-Similarly, the Anthem Pro sports a 120 flex, on par with the stiffest boots made for recreational women and the firmest flex in K2’s female fit firmament.
+Similarly, the Anthem Pro sports a 125 flex, on par with the stiffest boots made for recreational women and the firmest flex in K2’s female fit firmament.

-For 2022, all the Anthems except the Pro have been given a facelift, and two fresh faces join the Pro at the top of the series: Anthem 115, in both LV and MV iterations, and Anthem 105 Heat in a medium (100mm) last with a built-in Therm-ic liner.
-While adding more performance options (i.e., stiffer flexes) for women is always welcome, the new Anthems probably aren’t as important to K2’s fortunes as its thoroughly updated BFC collection.
+Last year, all the Anthems except the Pro were been given a facelift, and two fresh faces joined the Pro at the top of the series: Anthem 115, in both LV and MV iterations, and Anthem 105 Heat in a medium (100mm) last with a built-in Therm-ic liner.
+For 2023, K2 has again raised the ante, creating the Recon Team and Anthem Team, essentially the same boots as their respective Pro models, with tech fittings added to facilitate the occasional off-resort foray.

-The new BFC family looks much sleeker than the original series, but it hasn’t messed with the main features that made the BFC’s so popular: its generous 103mm last and stunningly easy entry.
-The shells are heat-moldable, of course, and the new Cushfit Pro liner on the BFC 120 (and BFC W 105) feels more sculpted than the first generation.
-The aptly named “Après Mode” that relaxes the cuff’s fixed forward lean for easier walking has been upgraded across the line, and all the new BFC soles feature Gripwalk.
-The 2022 BFC Women’s collection has two new models sitting atop the line, the BFC W 105, and BFC W 90 Heat.
+The latest BFC family looks much sleeker than the original series, but it hasn’t messed with the main features that made the BFC’s so popular: its generous 103mm last and stunningly easy entry.
+The shells are heat-moldable, of course, and the Cushfit Pro liner on the BFC 120 (and BFC W 105) feels more sculpted than the first generation.
+The aptly named “Après Mode” that relaxes the cuff’s fixed forward lean for easier walking was upgraded across the line, and all the 2023 BFC soles feature Gripwalk.